pingcap/docs/tidb-cloud/migrate-from-mysql-using-aws-dms.md

     ![Create replication instance](/media/tidb-cloud/aws-dms-tidb-cloud/aws-dms-to-tidb-cloud-create-instance.png)

 3. Fill in the instance name, and select an appropriate instance class.
-It is recommended to use dms.t3.large or a higher class to get better performance.
+It is recommended to use dms.t3.large or a higher instance class to get better performance.

     ![Fill name and choose class](/media/tidb-cloud/aws-dms-tidb-cloud/aws-dms-to-tidb-cloud-choose-class.PNG)

+4. Configure the following:
+    - **Engine version**: use the default configuration.
+    - **Allocated storage (GiB)**: use the default configuration.
-4. Use default configurations.
-Select the VPC that you need.
+    - **VPC**: select the VPC that you need.
 It is recommended to use the same VPC as the upstream database to simplify the network configuration.
-Select **Single-AZ** or **Multi-AZ** based on your business needs.
+    - **Multi-AZ**: select **Single-AZ** or **Multi-AZ** based on your business needs.

     ![Choose VPC](/media/tidb-cloud/aws-dms-tidb-cloud/aws-dms-to-tidb-cloud-vpc.PNG)